GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 measure events on one site, like clicking or viewing an ad, that lead to a conversion on another site—without enabling cross-site tracking.

-A number of new changes landed in the Attribution Reporting API proposal and we have a full list available in the **[Attribution Reporting API January 2022 update](/docs/privacy-sandbox/attribution-reporting-changes-january-2022/)**.
+A number of new changes landed in the Attribution Reporting API proposal.
+We've have a full list available in the **[Attribution Reporting API January 2022 update](/docs/privacy-sandbox/attribution-reporting-changes-january-2022/)**.
-This includes an [overview of the summary reports](/docs/privacy-sandbox/attribution-reporting/summary-reports/) (previously referred to as aggregate reports) which allows for an aggregated view of detailed conversion data, while retaining critical information for reporting without the ability to identify individual users within that data.
+This includes an [overview of summary reports](/docs/privacy-sandbox/attribution-reporting/summary-reports/) (previously referred to as aggregate reports) which allows for an aggregated view of detailed conversion data, while retaining critical information for reporting, without the ability to identify individual users within that data.
 Event-level reporting adds [new features](/docs/privacy-sandbox/attribution-reporting-changes-january-2022/#new-features) for third-party reporting, view-through measurement, filtering reports, and